campwill/smb-gallery/README.md

 This app solves that problem by offering a **Gallery View** that shows thumbnail previews of all images within a directory, allowing for quick and easy browsing.
 Now, you can connect to SMB shares and visually browse your image directories with ease, without needing to open each file individually.

+*Image thumbnails for SMB shares were added to the Files app in iOS 26 - I totally came up with the idea before them, just saying.*

 ## Features
 - **SMB Share Connectivity**: Connects to user-added SMB servers using the [SMBClient](https://github.com/kishikawakatsumi/SMBClient) Swift library.
 - **Multiple Connections**: Allows users to add and switch between multiple SMB server connections.